-The salary of posts designated as Corporate Director and Deputy Chief Executive falls within a range of 10 incremental points between £109,283.33 rising to a maximum of £129,461.84.
+The salary of posts designated as Corporate Director and Deputy Chief Executive falls within a range of 10 incremental points between £110,086.88 rising to a maximum of £130,413.76.
+Again, this pay rate was effective from 1st April 2020 as no agreement has yet been made on pay increases in local government from 1st April 2021.